Authentication

 Add token as part of Query Parameter

-You can technically include a token as part of a query parameter if needed.
-However, it's essential to use this approach with caution and ensure you follow best practices to mitigate security risks.
+You can technically include a token as a query parameter if needed.
+However, it's essential to use this approach cautiously and follow best practices to mitigate security risks.

 Add token as part of Header

-JWT is commonly used as part of the HTTP header, specifically the Authorization header, in web applications and APIs to provide authentication and authorization for requests.
+JWT is commonly used as part of the HTTP header, specifically the Authorization header, in web applications and APIs to authenticate and authorize requests.
 Including JWTs in the header allows for secure transmission of tokens between clients and servers.

 Add token as part of Cookie

-Cookie key - JWT authentication mechanisms that involve cookies, the cookie key refers to the name or identifier used for the cookie that stores the JWT token.
-When the server sends a JWT to the client to be stored as a cookie, it must specify the name of the cookie so that both the client and server can access and manipulate it correctly.
+Cookie key — JWT authentication mechanisms that involve cookies, the cookie key refers to the name or identifier used for the cookie that stores the JWT token.
+When the server sends a JWT to the client to be stored as a cookie, it must specify the cookie's name so that both the client and server can access and manipulate it correctly.

 Dynamic Token